-The growth of the market
+The Growth of the Sukuk Market

 Related: How Sukuk is a Driving Force in the Development of Islamic Finance

-Sukuk vs. conventional bonds: the differences
+Sukuk vs. conventional bonds

 Sukuk is an economic and equitable joint venture between the issuer and the investors.
 Assets acquired by the Sukuk issuance are jointly owned and managed to generate profits.
 Sukuk bondholders do not receive interest on debt but receive part-ownership and are paid returns as the asset earns money.